agnescameron/teaching-site/_posts/parsons/studio/2020-03-03-interfaces.md

 readings:
 ---

-Agnes doing functions that friday.
+Agnes doing functions and browser extensions that friday.